bblum/oopsla-quicksand/README.md

 - SHOULD_CONTINUE: Sent whenever the MC is able to exit due to a time-out of the CPU budget.
 Landslide sends this message after each ESTIMATE message.
 - ASSERT_FAILED: Edit your assert infrastructure so that if your MC ever crashes, it lets Quicksand know.
-Otherwise Quicksand will hang on a read.
+Otherwise Quicksand will hang on a read().
   - content.crash_report.assert_message: A string to relay to the user.

 Input messages: